The popularity of creating a revocable living trust to manage one’s estate is growing in the US as well as in other countries.

 If you don’t have a living trust naming a successor trustee, and no one has been named to take over the management of your affairs should become unable to do so yourself, the state could very well assign a stranger to manage your affairs.

-3. What are the Downsides of a Living Trust?
+3. Downsides of a Living Trust?

 A trust might take more time to create than a will and is often more costly (depending on who prepares it for you).
 This is because a living trust covers more aspects of managing an estate, both before and after the death of the initial trustee (if you’re creating the trust, this is usually you).